HeadFirst-xox/hi/README.md

-# hi
+# learn_more
-the first project
+this is my the first project
+just for leraning new technology